-This subject is at the core of who we are, where we have come from and how we communicate this.
-What could be more interesting, vital and enduringly pertinent than studying English Literature and Language?
+English is at the core of who we are, where we have come from and how we communicate.
+The study of literature offers a window onto

 “Language tethers us to the world; without we spin like atoms” Penelope Lively